ademin/react-jsx/README.md

 Ruby React JSX Compiler is a bridge to the official React JSX compiler

-(Please, refer to for more details: http://facebook.github.io/react/docs/getting-started.html)
+(Please, refer to http://facebook.github.io/react/docs/getting-started.html for more details)

 ## Installation